One-Parent Family Payment

-The first €130 of your weekly earnings is ignored and not taken into account.
+The first €130 of your weekly earnings is ignored and not taken into account (this is known as earnings disregard).
 The remaining half of your income up to €425 per week is counted.
 So that means:

 - If you earn under €130 per week you will qualify for full One-Parent Family Payment

 - If you earn between €130 and €425 a week, you may qualify for a reduced One-Parent Family Payment, but the exact amount will vary, depending on how much you earn

 - If you earn over €425, you won’t qualify for One-Parent Family Payment